movabletype/mt-plugin-bob/README.md

 Apart for this plugin is not available.

 Authors: Six Apart, Endevver
-Copyright: 2009 Six Apart Ltd.
+Copyright: 2009-2013 Six Apart Ltd.
-License: GPL
+License: MIT